-In addressing the dramaturgy of light in theatre, two preliminary considerations may be put forward.
-First, contemporary thought tends to regard stage lighting primarily as a component of the image, and only rarely—if at all—as pertaining to the domains of time, action (that is, the action of light), or discourse.
-Yet these are domains that cannot be excluded from any reasoning about dramaturgy, just as the visual dimension itself cannot be disregarded.
+In addressing the dramaturgy of light in theatre, two preliminary considerations may be advanced.
+First, contemporary approaches in this field tend to regard stage lighting primarily as something pertaining to the visual sphere, and only rarely—if at all—to that of time, action (that is, the action of light), or discourse.
+Yet these domains cannot be excluded from any thinking about dramaturgy, just as the visual dimension itself cannot be excluded.

-Second, there remains a lack of conceptual clarity concerning what is meant by the dramaturgy of light.
-This is noteworthy, given that the foundations of such a concept were formulated with considerable precision as early as the late nineteenth century by Adolphe Appia [1], and that the history of theatre from that period onwards—and indeed prior to it—contains numerous significant instances of reflection on this matter [2].
+Second, there remains a lack of conceptual clarity concerning what is meant by the dramaturgy of light, despite the fact that the foundations of such a concept were formulated with considerable precision as early as the late nineteenth century by Adolphe Appia [1], and that the history of theatre from that period onwards—and indeed prior to it—contains numerous significant instances of reflection on this matter [2].

-What seems still to prevail is a relatively indeterminate notion of the dramaturgy of light as a supporting function: a possible adjunct, for example, to the dramatic text or to the dramaturgy of the actor.
+What seems still to prevail is a relatively indeterminate notion of the dramaturgy of light understood as possible support, for example, to the dramatic text or to the dramaturgy of the actor.

 Alongside my work as a theatre director, I led workshops on light for several years.
 Over time, these produced some twenty performances, presented to the public, made solely of light, objects, and sound; lacking, that is, those elements—text and actor—to which meaning and the dramaturgy of the work are usually principally entrusted [3].